UCD-DART/vectorsurv.org/_docs/tools/v5/aggregate-reports/aggregate-reports.md

 Mosquito pools may be tested multiple times using different methods.
 VectorSurv determines a final result for each pool and target:

 - RTPCR results take priority over all other methods
+- If multiple RTPCR results exist, the most recent RTPCR test result is used
 - If no RTPCR result exists, the most recent test result is used
 - Only the highest priority result is reflected in report outputs